Magneticraft-Team/Magneticraft/src/main/resources/assets/magneticraft/guide/en_us/machines/processing_machines/6-pumpjack.md

 The pumpjack requires 80 Watts to work at full speed.

-The best way find oil is to search in places where the coordinates x and z are multiples of 2560.
+The best way find oil is to search in places where the coordinates x and z are multiples of 2560 and then travel 128 block to the south and then 128 block to the east, you will be at the center of an oil deposit.

+The oil deposits are located between 16 and 24 in the Y axis.

 This structure is a [multiblock](../../3-multiblocks.md) of size *3, 5, 6* (x, y, z).